damianhakert/damianhakert.github.io/source/posts/2017-02-06-vue-big-plan.html.md

 6. We use a lot of Ruby to solve Javascript and CSS problems.
 Now we can solve those problems on our own using only frontend tools.
 7. We can use a `vendor` file.
 You put all your common libraries in a separate file named `vendor`.
 Then your server just downloads all the files once.
 Your external libraries change very infrequently, so you shouldn't have to reload them all the time.
 Using webpack's CommonsChunkPlugin (https://webpack.js.org/plugins/commons-chunk-plugin/) we split all of our common vendor libraries into their own separate file.
 Since these change very infrequently, they can stay cached for a much longer period of time.

-8. With webpack deferred modules you can load just the JS you need to boot.
-Then you do a `require ensured`.
-With this, webpack will do a quick call to the server and request the exact JS you need.
+8. With webpack's [code splitting](https://webpack.js.org/guides/code-splitting/) feature you can load just the JS you need to boot.
+Then you do a `require.ensure`.
+With this, we can tell webpack to request only exact JS you need.
 It keeps the size of the file really small.
+For example if you have `modal.js` for modals.
+If someone never uses the modals the code never loads.
+As soon as someone opens a modal, the JS gets loaded on demand. also require ensured should be require.ensure(); or System.import();
-9. We can properly manage our global scope.
-We can now do a `import x from y` instead of having a script put something on a `window.gl`.
-Without needing to pollute the global scope.
+9. We can now properly manage our global scope.
+We can now do a `import x from y` instead of having our scripts pollute the global scope and pass classes around on `window.gl.lol`.

 Regarding point 2 above, [Evan You says](https://github.com/vuejs/vue/issues/2873):